What to do if a program is running in the background but won't open in Windows: Causes, solutions, and tips

 Use the Windows troubleshooter

-Windows includes automatic troubleshooters specific to Microsoft Store apps, but also for other areas.
-Type "Fix other problems" in the Start menu, select "Windows Store apps," and follow the steps.
+Windows includes automatic troubleshooters specifically for Microsoft Store apps, but also for other areas.
+Type "Troubleshoot other problems" in the Start menu, select "Windows Store apps," and follow the steps.
 The system will run checks and may apply fixes automatically.

 Edit the Windows 11 Registry and Unlock Hidden Features-2